H. V. Evatt: Relatives

+Evatt's great-great-niece is Brooke Patterson, a councillor on the City of Gold Coast.

 Literary works

 During his life, Evatt had a varied career as a writer, covering such topics as law and labour history.
 His book on the politics of the Rum Rebellion is still considered relevant, although others disagree with Evatt's view.
 Evatt contributed an article on "Cricket and the British Commonwealth" to the 1949 edition of the Wisden Cricketer's Almanack.